BGDlab/ggsegTissue/README.md

 ![aseg_cerebrum_plot](https://github.com/BGDlab/ggseg-tissueclass-atlas/assets/90057023/d4bf3508-3f39-4683-90f1-e2807f55a329)

 ## Installation & Use - SECTION UNDER DEVELOPMENT
-You must have the [ggsegExtra](https://github.com/ggseg/ggsegExtra) package installed to use these atlases.
+You must have the [ggsegExtra](https://github.com/ggseg/ggsegExtra) package installed to use these atlases (I think.
+If someone tries with just `ggseg` and is successful, lmk!).
 If the install gives you any issues with the `freesurfer` package dependency, which has been arcived from cran, you can get it as follows:

 ```
 require(devtools)